What is Aimee?

 Searidge has been working with artificial intelligence for several years with its’ vision processing/remote tower technology.
 Leveraging this experience into the development of Aimee and extending the platform to include new functional areas has laid the foundation for an exciting new era in ATM technology.
 Aimee has been developed to greatly simplify the configuration and training of neural networks with large and complex data sets; to allow the continuous evaluation and testing of output, and most importantly, to predict and certify performance within a safety critical context.

-Aimee has four key functional areas: Computer Vision Processing (Remote/Digital Tower Video); Natural Language Processing (Controller-Pilot Radio Telephony); Flight Data/Surveillance Processing and Analysis; Weather Processing.
+Aimee has four key functional areas: Computer Vision Processing (Detection, Tracking, Classification); Natural Language Processing (Controller-Pilot Communication); Flight Data/Surveillance Processing and Analysis; Weather Processing.
 Aimee allows ATC and airport stakeholders to leverage deep learning in each of these functional areas to build robust and safe AI-powered applications.

 The current revolutionary advantage of AI technology is to recognize patterns in enormous amounts of data at speeds that greatly surpass human capabilities.
 The benefit of the pattern recognition capabilities of AI become even more apparent when data from different sources such as video sensors, ATC radio, ADS-B, and airport operations systems are processed simultaneously.
 Then the neural network is able to find data patterns across all input sources which results in the ultimate sensor fusion across the entire ATC systems environment.
 Aimee would then, for example, be able to alert ATC stakeholders about potential incidents before they happen by comparing data from all sources to data patterns from previous analyzed and learned incidents.